List of tallest buildings in Vancouver: 2020s–present: Beyond downtown

-The Sen̓áḵw development, under construction in 2024.
+The Sen̓áḵw development on Squamish Nation land, near completion in 2026.

 So far, three additional skyscrapers above 150 m (492 ft) have been built on the Downtown Peninsula in the 2020s, that being One Burrard Place (2021), The Stack (2023), and The Butterfly (2024).
 One Burrard Place was briefly the tallest residential building in Vancouver, before it was overtaken by The Butterfly.
 The Butterfly's cylindrical form is integrated into a Baptist church at the base, while The Stack is an office building that resembles a series of stacked boxes.
 These new skyscrapers, as well as Vancouver House and the curved Alberni by Kengo Kuma (2023) are seen as a departure from the standard glass-clad designs of Vancouver's earlier high-rises.

 The 2020s has seen an acceleration in high-rise development outside of downtown.
 Sen̓áḵw is a planned development of over 11 residential towers, ranging from 12 to 58 storeys in height, built on land owned by the Squamish Nation around the entrance of the Burrard Bridge, south of downtown.
 The Squamish Nation won the land back in 2003, and plans to develop the site were approved in 2020.
 As the land is not subject to the city's zoning laws, the Squamish Nation were able to build at higher densities than normally allowed under the city's zoning.
 Currently under construction, the towers will extend the downtown skyline to the southwest.
 The first phase, consisting of three towers, are expected to be built by 2026.

 Another indigenous-led project, Jericho Lands, is being planned by the Musqueam First Nation, Squamish Nation, and Tsleil-Waututh First Nation.
 Occupying the Jericho Hill Grounds in West Point Grey, the site would house 24,000 people across 10 million square feet, in residential towers of up to 32 storeys.
 The development will take place over a 30-year horizon.
 If built, it would form a new cluster of high-rises west of downtown.

 In South Vancouver, the ongoing redevelopment of the Oakridge Park shopping centre will involve the construction of ten residential towers, up to 154.3 m (506 ft) tall, forming another separate cluster to the south of downtown.
 Nearby, the planned Oakridge Transit Centre development will include 17 buildings between four and 26 storeys.
 Between Oakridge and Marine Gateway, the Cambie Gardens development was built in 2023, including a 28-storey affordable housing tower named Dogwood Gardens.
 Fraser Commons is a standalone development of two 22 and 14-storey towers in the Sunset area, completed in 2022.